endroid/application/GUIDELINES.md

   * As long as you deliver quality (i.e. write tests)
   * You can always improve what you have
 * Never expose internals
-  * Law of demeter
+  * Law of demeter: assume as little as possible about externals
   * Open/closed principle: open for extension, closed for modification
 * Composition over inheritance
   * Don't use inheritance just to reuse code and avoid duplication
   * Composition improves encapsulation and maintainability
 * Naming conventions
   * Use meaningful and descriptive names
-  * Try to avoid names that are too generic (like "Helper" or "Service")
+  * Avoid names that are too generic (like "Helper" or "Service")
   * Methods should always contain a verb (they do something)
   * Abstract classes are prefixed by Abstract (PHP-FIG)
   * Interfaces are suffixed by Interface (PHP-FIG)